Julia Farr: History

+Philanthropy

-Farr was concerned at the plight of orphaned girls who had been committed to the Destitute Asylum, an unsatisfactory situation in many ways.
-She organised a group of like-minded friends and founded the Church of England's Orphan Home for Girls near the corner of Carrington Street and East Terrace, previously a German hospital, opened in October 1861.
+Farr was concerned at the plight of orphaned girls who had been committed to the Adelaide Destitute Asylum, an unsatisfactory situation in many ways.
+She organised a group of like-minded friends and founded the Church of England's Orphan Home for Girls.
+Located near the corner of Carrington Street and East Terrace, previously a German hospital, it opened in October 1861.
+The all female founding committee consisted of Millicent Short (wife of the first Bishop of Adelaide), Mrs. Jane Kent Hughes, Lady Amelia 'Emily' Grace Cooper, (wife of Chief Justice Charles Cooper), a Mrs. Prankerd, Stuckey and Farr.

 The girls were looked after, fed, clothed and educated to the age of 14, then most found employment as servants to middle-class households.
 The first secretary of the Home was H. Kent Hughes, and matron Mrs. Sarah Birt.
-The Home was relocated to Fullarton Road, Mitcham in August 1909, after the management of the home bought the residence of T. O'Halloran Giles (son of pastoralist Thomas Giles).
+The Home was relocated to 588 Fullarton Road, Mitcham in August 1909, after the management of the home bought the residence of T. O'Halloran Giles (son of pastoralist Thomas Giles).
+The Home was renamed Farr House in honour of Julia Farr 1935 and closed in 1982.

-Farr was later concerned with alleviating problems for people with intractable physical problems, and set about establishing the Home for Incurables.
+Farr was also concerned with alleviating problems for people with intractable physical problems, and set about establishing the Home for Incurables.
 A committee was formed in 1878 and a house on Fisher Street, Fullarton was purchased.
 Over the years, as demand increased, new buildings were added, and wings were appended to those.
 A section of the complex was demolished in 2011 and some retirement homes were built on that piece of land.

 Julia Farr died at her residence on Barnard street, North Adelaide, after an extended period of ill-health.
+She is buried with her husband at North Road Cemetery, Nailsworth.

 Her daughter Julia, granddaughter Mary Clift, and great-granddaughter Joan Clift followed her in succession as committee members of the Orphan Home.